Viramgam

 Viramgam is a town and former princely state in the Indian state of Gujarat.
 The town is located in the Ahmedabad district, which contains the city of Ahmedabad, the state's largest city.
 Gateway Distriparks notably flagged off the first export train service from the newly built inland container depot (ICD) at Viramgam.

 History

 Recorded history

 Around 1090, Minaldevi, the mother of Jayasimha Siddharaja of Chaulukya dynasty who ruled from Anhilwad Patan, commissioned the Munsar lake.
 Siddhraj added several shrines and temples later.

 Viramgam state was founded in c.
 1484.

 Under the strong Mandal chief, Viramgam did not become part of the Muslim Gujarat Sultanate until 1530.
 Commanding the entrance to Kathiawar, the Mughal governors chose it as the headquarters of the Jhalavad prant (district), and in the disturbances of the eighteenth century, it was the scene of several struggles.

+Medieval History

+Following the conquest of Gujarat by the Delhi Sultanate in 1299, the region became part of the Sultanate's dominions.
+In 1407, Gujarat emerged as the independent Gujarat Sultanate, under whose rule several mosques, dargahs, and other monuments were constructed in the area.
+After the annexation of Gujarat by the Mughal Empire in 1573, the region remained under Mughal administration until the eighteenth century, when it gradually came under Maratha influence.

+Viramgam Satyagraha

+On the way to visit his family in Sorath, Mahatma Gandhi stopped at the train station in Viramgam.
+There he became aware that passengers were being harassed by a customs cordon.
+Gandhi raised this issue for years through political channels, but it only was resolved in 1919 when he personally met the Viceroy of India Lord Chelmsford.

 Historical and legendary references

 According to Dr. Savliya, author of "Ancient lakes of Gujarat," one of the rooms on the Musar lake has ancient writing of the person who built this lake.
 That is believed to be a proof according to which it seems like this lake was built by King Viramdev Vaghela.
 In that writing, his wife's name is also there, Queen Sumla Devi.

 According to another story, King Bhimdev II had given land on samvat 1295 of Ghusdi village (now known as Viramgam).
 That land is used for Musar lake.

 Still today there is Ghusdiya lake and Ghusdiya ground in Viramgam which proves that earlier Viramgam was known as Ghusdi.

 According to another story, Barbara Bhut (Ghost) who was a slave of King Siddhraj Jaysinh has built this lake in one night.